Wizards GM Tommy Sheppard resets the roster again with Kristaps Porzingis

 The organization brought in former all-star Kristaps Porzingis in a deal that sent Spencer Dinwiddie and Davis Bertans to the Dallas Mavericks.
 Porzingis, nicknamed the Unicorn, is the fastest player in NBA history to record 500 three-pointers and 500 blocks and one of five in league annals to post 4,000 points, 1,500 rebounds, 400 three-pointers and 400 blocks before their 25th birthday.

-The Wizards also acquired a 2022 second-round pick as Sheppard approached the deadline looking for three things — draft capital, trade exceptions and talent.
+The Wizards also acquired a 2022 second-round pick as Sheppard approached the deadline looking for three things: draft capital, trade exceptions and talent.

 “There’s only going to be so many opportunities to get talent,” Sheppard said.
 “And to get talent, you have to give up talent.
 And understand that three of the players that went out yesterday weren’t with us last season.
-They were new players and they were part of our go forward.
+They were new players, and they were part of our [plan to] go forward.

 “But the trade deadline gives you unique opportunities.
 And Kristaps, we think we upgraded our talent level here.”